113ll3/Ibmclouddocscli/idt/commands.md

 However, if you have any existing services on your account, this command shows you a list of those services and whether each service is connected to the app or not.

-* A connected service gives you options to either disconnect the service from your app or delete the service from your account, disconnecting it from all apps to which it's connected.
+* A connected service gives you options to either disconnect the service from your app or delete the service from your account, which disconnects it from all apps.

 * A disconnected service gives you options to either connect that service to your app or delete the service from your account.
-Connecting an existing service also downloads files, such as credentials or source code to begin using that service.
+Connecting an existing service also downloads files, such as credentials or source code.

-You can also add a new service to your app, where you are guided through service selection prompts and download additional files such as credential files or source code to begin using the new service.
+You can also add a service to your app, where you are guided through service selection prompts to download files such as credential files or source code.

 ## enable
 {: #enable}

 Enable an existing app for {{site.data.keyword.cloud_notm}} deployment.
 The `enable` command attempts to automatically detect the language of an existing app and then prompt for necessary additional information.
-This generates and adds files that can be used for local Docker containers, Cloud Foundry deployment, Cloud Foundry Enterprise Environment deployment, or Kubernetes Container deployment.
-All deployment environments can be utilized through a manual `deploy` or by using a DevOps toolchain.
+Files are generated to be used for local Docker containers, Cloud Foundry deployment, Cloud Foundry Enterprise Environment deployment, or Kubernetes Container deployment.
+All deployment environments can be used through a manual `deploy` or by using a DevOps toolchain.

-When logged in to {{site.data.keyword.cloud_notm}}, you can connect this local app with an app that is already in {{site.data.keyword.cloud_notm}} or create a new {{site.data.keyword.cloud_notm}} app.
+While logged in to {{site.data.keyword.cloud_notm}}, you can connect this local app with an app that is already in {{site.data.keyword.cloud_notm}} or create a new {{site.data.keyword.cloud_notm}} app.
 To take advantage of {{site.data.keyword.cloud_notm}} features such as services and DevOps toolchains, an app in {{site.data.keyword.cloud_notm}} is necessary.
 When an {{site.data.keyword.cloud_notm}} app is created for an app that is cloned from a Git repository, the {{site.data.keyword.cloud_notm}} app includes this repository in its configuration.

 `Enable` is a Beta feature.
-If you have trouble enabling your app, our [troubleshooting page](/docs/cli?topic=cloud-cli-troubleshoot) has help for you.
+If you have trouble cloud enabling your app, see [troubleshooting](/docs/cli?topic=cloud-cli-troubleshoot).
 In particular, `enable` isn't intended for mobile apps or frameworks.
 For complex apps that produce several deployable assets, each component of the app must be enabled individually.

 Run the following command to enable an existing app in the current directory:
 ```